dmbarbour/glas/glas-src/language-g0/README.md

 ### Prog Definitions

 A 'prog' definition is for normal runtime behavior.
-A call to a prog word will simply apply the word's behavior, albeit subject to partial evaluation and other optimizations.
+A call to a prog word will simply apply the word's behavior, subject to partial evaluation if there are sufficient inputs on the data stack and no effects are required.

 ### Data Definitions

 A 'data' definition is expressed by a program of arity 0--1 that is evaluated at compile-time to produce the data value.
-A call to a data word is trivially replaced by the computed data.
+A call to a data word is trivially replaced by the already computed data.

 ### Procedural Definitions

         from [ Program ] import foo, bar as baz, qux

 A 'from' entry may be parameterized by a 0--1 arity program instead of a module name.
-This program is evaluated at compile-time to return a dictionary from which we integrate definitions into the toplevel namespace.
-It is an error if the imported word is not defined or has an unrecognized type.
+This program is evaluated at compile-time to return a dictionary (including the 'dict' header) from which we'll integrate definitions into the toplevel namespace.
+Like 'from ModuleRef import ...' it is an error if an imported word is not defined.

 ### Hierarchical Definitions

-Within a program, `m/sqrt` requires that 'm' is dictionary data defining 'sqrt'.
-That is, 'm' is a data word whose value is of form `(dict:(sqrt:(...)), ...)`.
-This is usually achieved via 'import' declaration or 'data' definition.
+Within a program, `m/sqrt` assumes that 'm' is defined as a data word of form `(dict:(sqrt:(...), ...), ...)`.
+This is readily achieved via import-as or data entries. that 'm' includes a def of sqrt.
+That is, 'm' is a data word whose value is of form `(def:(sqrt:(...)), ...)`.
+This can be achieved via import-as or 'data' definition.
 A benefit of hierarchical definitions is that it reduces need to import words individually, and provides clear provenance of words.
 A disadvantage is that it's often more verbose.

-Hierarchical definitions can be arbitrarily deep, e.g. `m/trig/sine` requires that `m/trig` is also dictionary data that defines sine.
-However, programmers may receive a style warning for going more than one level deep.
+Hierarchical definitions can be arbitrarily deep, e.g. `m/trig/sine` requires that `m/trig` is also a dictionary value that defines 'sine'.

 ### Primitive Definitions